11175 Landscape Architecture Studio 3: Grounding6cp

 There are course requisites for this subject.
 See access conditions.

-In this design studio, students build on the landscape architecture design skills introduced in first year, as well as the theories and methods explored in 11176 Territory.
+In this design studio, students build on the landscape architecture design skills introduced in first year, as well as the theories and methods explored in 11176 Territory and 11185 Contemporary Issues in Landscape Architecture.
 Students further develop the repertoire of landscape design techniques necessary for effective professional design practice as a landscape architect.
 These techniques include:

 - various methodologies of site and context analysis that reveal the character and particularities of a given study area (including mapping, geographic information systems (GIS), aerial photography interpretation, transects, analytical drawings and diagrams, documentary research, sketching and photography), and